ozcangul/aspnet-docs/aspnet/data/ef-mvc/concurrency.rst

 Update the Delete methods in the Departments controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In *DepartmentController.cs*, replace the HttpGet Delete method with the following code:
+In *DepartmentController.cs*, replace the HttpGet ``Delete`` method with the following code:

 .. literalinclude::  intro/samples/cu/Controllers/DepartmentsController.cs
   :language: c#
   :start-after: snippet_DeleteGet
   :end-before:  #endregion
   :emphasize-lines: 1,8,18-26
+  :dedent: 8

 The method accepts an optional parameter that indicates whether the page is being redisplayed after a concurrency error.
 If this flag is true, an error message is sent to the view using ``ViewData``.